Featured products

 We’ve just added another layer of precision to Solargis Evaluate.
 Following the recent launch of snow loss calculations, soiling losses are now also part of our PV simulation toolkit – helping developers, investors, and technical advisors model real-world PV performance more accurately.

-Why calculating soiling losses matters
+Why calculating soiling losses matters?

-Understanding soiling losses is especially critical in arid and semi-arid locations, but also in areas with high agricultural or industrial activity.
+Understanding soiling losses is critical especially in arid and semi-arid locations, but also in areas with high agricultural or industrial activity.
 As these losses directly impact PV output, accounting for them is key to realistic performance estimates and better-informed decisions.

 Soiling rate (1)

-By default, the soiling losses are set to zero – ensuring full control over how and when they are applied.
 Once defined, the losses are factored directly into the energy yield calculations, providing a more accurate PVOUT (net AC output) and giving you a better understanding of how soiling affects your project’s performance over time.

 Why soiling losses matter for bankability